Prevention: Protect Today to Avoid Problems Tomorrow

 Try this simple daily plan:

-• Morning: Sprinkle PlaqueOff® Powder on breakfast
+• Morning: Sprinkle PlaqueOff® Powder

 • Afternoon: Give a Dental Bone after playtime